nick-ducker/T2A1/README.md

     2. A user should be able to be anonymous or use a pseudonym in place of anything that could be potentially identifying
     3. The company should not store or collect personal information that is not required for functionality of the application.
     4. The company should have a policy for dealing with personal information that is voluntarily given.
-For example, if information is given to the company without any collection on the companies part, and that information is not publically available, the information should be destroyed.
+For example, if information is given to the company without any collection on the companies part, and that information is not publicly available, the information should be destroyed.
     5. The company must notify the user that they are collecting personal information at the time of collection and inform them for what purpose.
     6. The company must tell the user under what circumstances that it would disclose the personal information of the user to an external entity.
     7. The company must not disclose user information for direct marketing purposes unless that is what is expected of the company.